-Adam has been a Personal Trainer with over 10 years of experience.
+Adam is a Personal Trainer with over 10 years experience.
 He specialises in boxing training and Pilates and is currently training to be a remedial massage therapist.
-His passion is engaging people through group exercise and loves balancing a hard cardio boxing session with a relaxing remedial massage to follow.
+He has a passion for engaging people through group exercise and loves balancing a hard cardio boxing session with a relaxing remedial massage.

-Adam focuses on treating via trigger points in your body during his massage treatments.
-He believes that trigger point therapy effectively releases any tension in the muscles and helps you achieve better and faster recovery.
+He focuses on treating via trigger points in your body during his massage treatments because he believes that trigger point therapy effectively releases muscle tension and help achieve better and faster recovery.

 CONTACT US FOR AN APPOINTMENT

 WHAT IS REMEDIAL MASSAGE?